 Have a look at our Environmental Policy here.

 Synod Climate Discussions

 Climate justice and environment issues are high on the priority list for many within the synod.
 Lots of discussions have taken place recently.
 Most notably at the synod open house.
-Alex, our Synod Green Apostle facilitated talks about what’s on the agenda of climate activists, as well as pointing us towards things we can each do as individuals and as a church to help.
+Alex, our former Synod Green Apostle facilitated talks about what’s on the agenda of climate activists, as well as pointing us towards things we can each do as individuals and as a church to help.
 You can download her presentation here.